gcc3/simple-ai-chat/README.md

 Example: `!get_weather(location=Tokyo)`

 * Session
+to continue the previous talk, use `:session attach [session_id]` to attach to a session.
-Use `:info` to check the current session ID, and attach the session with `:session [session_id]` to continue the previous talk.
+Use `:info` to check the current session ID.

+* Logs
 Use `:log` to show the current conversation history.

 * Roleplay